lg/lg.io/_posts/2016-10-12-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 	- Under 'Multiple displays', select 'Show only on 1' and click 'Apply'
 	<br/>[![](/assets/azure-overwatch/show-only-on-1-thumb.jpg){:width="717"}](/assets/azure-overwatch/show-only-on-1.png)
 	- Select 'Keep Settings' and you're done here.
 You can disconnect from the VNC server.
 	- Go back in Remote Desktop and you can now uninstall TightVNC.
-This is the only config that can only be done this way.
+This is the only configuration change that needs to be done this way.
 	- **HELP REQUESTED:** Is there a better way of doing this without needing to use TightVNC?

 ### Part 3: Audio

-1. Enable audio in Windows Server, the service is off by default
+1. Enable audio in Windows Server (the service is off by default)
 	- Click the Start button and type in 'Services'
 	- Double click on 'Windows Audio' and select 'Automatic' for 'Startup type'